fullStackApp/generator-electron-war-package/README.md

 ## generator-electron-war-package [![Build Status](https://travis-ci.com/fullStackApp/generator-electron-war-package.svg)](https://travis-ci.com/fullStackApp/generator-electron-war-package)

-A yeoman generator to run spring boot war app in electron package mapping the [generator-jhipster-electron](https://github.com/amanganiello90/generator-jhipster-electron)
+> A yeoman generator to run spring boot war app in electron package mapping the [generator-jhipster-electron](https://github.com/amanganiello90/generator-jhipster-electron).
+You can use it to generate an electron exe that runs your target/*.war package in a generic spring-boot project.

 ## NEWS